The Hunger Games: Songs from District 12 and Beyond: Promotion

 The soundtrack was released on March 20, 2012.
 The soundtrack track listing was revealed on iTunes on February 13, 2012.
 Jennifer Lawrence singing "Rue's Lullaby" is not included in the soundtrack.
-On February 14, 2012, "One Engine" was released as the first promotional single by iTunes.
+"One Engine" by The Decemberists was released as the first promotional single by iTunes on the same day.
 A bonus song, "Deep in the Meadow (Lullaby)", by Sting, was included as a bonus download with purchase of the soundtrack.

 Charts performance

 The soundtrack debuted at number 1 on the Billboard 200 with 175,000 copies sold on its first week.
 It sold 100K digital copies the next week, making it the highest one-week total for a theatrically released movie soundtrack in digital history.
 It has been certified as Gold by the RIAA since April 27, 2012.
 It sold 463,000 copies in 2012 in the US and was the best-selling soundtrack album of the year.
 As of November 22, 2013, the album has sold 481,000 copies in the US.